 From SMS to live chats, it’s clear that messaging is becoming an important part of any brand’s sales and customer service strategy.
 So, what’s all the hype about?
 Let’s take a look at a few reasons why messaging is becoming increasingly popular and how implementing a chat feature can benefit your business.

-Getting the Human Connection Online
+Making a Human Connection Online

 The great thing about online chat is that it maintains a personal and human touch.
 Consumers are hoping for rapid, real-time resolutions to their problems, but they don’t want to have to interact with a frustrating bot.
 “People want human connections, to know that there is someone there on the other line, and SMS gives them that,” says Zak Normandin, Founder and Chief Executive of Iris Nova.

 Shoe company Tamara Mellon does an excellent job of leveraging these types of interactions to create connections (and sales!) with their customers.
-Using Apple Business Chat, the team at Tamara Mellon acts as a personal shopper for their customer who can send photos of their outfits and get shoe recommendations in real time.
+Using Apple Business Chat, the team at Tamara Mellon acts as a personal shopper for their customer who can send photos of their outfits and get shoe recommendations in real-time.
 The customers get all the advantages of interacting with a real human, with the added bonus of being able to share photos.
 It’s the best of both worlds.

 Give the People What They Want